 Elder Quentin L. Cook taught, “Much of the heavy lifting in hastening the work of salvation for both the living and the dead will be done by … young people.”

 The important work of family history has never been so easily accessible via FamilySearch's website and mobile apps—and nobody knows how to navigate technology better than today’s youth!
 Many young men and women are literally fulfilling the prophecies of Elijah and turning their hearts to their forefathers, and it’s having a profound impact on both sides of the veil.

-This article from the August 2016 Ensign shares great quotes from real young men and young women on how family history has blessed their lives.
+“Youth and Family History Come Together,” an article from the August 2016 Ensign, shares great quotes from young men and young women on how family history has blessed their lives.

 7. The Power of Repentance

 Repentance and sin can sometimes sound scary or overwhelming for children and teens.
 But the way you teach it can be very simple.
 Elder Neil L. Andersen said, “When we sin, we turn away from God.
 When we repent, we turn back toward God.”